 Applied Behavior Analysis (ABA) – Applied Behavior Analysis (ABA) is not a particular treatment or therapy.
 ABA is the name of a professional field that uses principles of learning to increase performance of socially desirable behaviors.
 It always relies upon the collection of objective data to measure performance and the effectiveness of an intervention.
 ABA is used in industry, business and education as well as in the field of disabilities.
+Where liver disease is present lasix without prescription biliary elimination is reduced up to 50%.
 The term “ABA” is sometimes used to refer to a one-on-one therapy that is named discrete trial training, however it can also be applied using an incidental teaching approach.
 Some educational professionals as

 well as parents will use the term ABA when referring to discrete trial training.
 See Discrete Trial Training.

 Asperger’s Disorder – Condition found in the DSM-IV-TR manual under Pervasive

 Developmental Disorders.
 The essential features are severe and sustained impairment in social interaction and the development of restricted, repetitive patterns of behavior, interests and activities.
 Additional criteria are listed in the DSM-IV-TR.